 Surrounding an atom’s nucleus are rings of energy like the rungs of a ladder.
 In its stable state, an atom’s electrons will live at the lowest energy level available.
 If those electrons become excited (or pumped full of energy) they can leap to a higher level.
 This is known as a “quantum leap”.
 After absorbing this energy, those electrons will leap back to their original level and a particle of light, or photon, appears.
 Thus scientists can stimulate atoms to get them to emit radiation and light.

-If a photon is fired through a large group of excited atoms, a chain reaction of leaping electrons is created, resulting in a chain reaction of photons.
-Thus the light becomes amplified because 1 particle of light caused a chain reaction that created a cascade of subsequent light bursts.
+If a photon is fired through a large group of excited atoms, a chain reaction of leaping electrons is created, resulting in an emission of photons.
+Thus the light becomes amplified because one particle of light created a cascade of subsequent light bursts.

 How Are Lasers Made?